ltelab/disdrodb/docs/source/readers.rst

 DISDRODB supports reading and loading data from many input file formats.

+This guide describes:

-The following subsections describe, first, what a DISDRODB reader is and how it can be defined.
+1. What a DISDRODB reader is and how it is defined

-Then, it illustrates multiple methods how a DISDRODB reader can be called (i.e. from terminal or within python) to process raw data into DISDRODB L0 products.
+2. How to call a DISDRODB reader (from terminal or Python) to process raw data into DISDRODB L0 products

-If you are looking for the ``DISDRODB Reader Implementation Tutorial`` click the link here below:
+3. How to develop new readers for custom data formats

+For a hands-on tutorial on implementing a new reader, see:

 .. toctree::
    :maxdepth: 1